Electric Oven Repair Cost

 Electric Oven Repair Supply Costs

-The price of materials to repair an electric oven makes up around 30- 50% of the final bill.
+The price of materials to repair an electric oven makes up around 30% to 50% of the final repair cost.
 So, it’s important to get an idea of how much the parts will cost so that you can budget effectively.

 Heating Elements

-An average cost for an electric oven heating element is between £15 and £30.
-The make and model of the particular oven will influence pricing.
-To make sure you buy the right one, check the model number of your particular oven, which will usually be on the oven door frame or on the back of the appliance.
+An electric oven heating element costs between £15 and £30 on average.
+The make and model of the oven affects the price, so check the model number (usually on the door frame or the back of the appliance) before you buy.
+For a full breakdown, see our cooker element replacement cost guide.

 Thermostats

-The price of an electric oven thermostat is approximately £15-£70, depending on the brand and specific model.
-Budget or universal thermostats are at the lower end of the range at £15-£25, while brand-specific units cost more at £20-£40, and specialised thermostats are the most expensive at £40-£70 plus.
+The price of an electric oven thermostat is approximately £15 to £70, depending on the brand and model.
+Budget or universal thermostats sit at the lower end at £15 to £25, brand-specific units cost £20 to £40, and specialised thermostats are the most expensive at £40 to £70 or more.

 Fans and Motors